How to prepare for your first counselling session

 Let’s face it: meeting a stranger, and potentially revealing stuff to them that’s personal and private – stuff you don’t entirely understand yourself – is scary!

 One thing that can help in this situation is to remind yourself that anxiety and excitement feel very similar.
 Maybe you are just excited at the prospect of finally finding someone who actually understands!
-It’s also exciting to think that this, your first counselling session, may be your first step on your path to overcoming the problems you’ve been struggling with.
+It’s also exciting to think that this, your first counselling session, maybe your first step on your path to overcoming the problems you’ve been struggling with.

 2. I am a counsellor; I won’t judge you

 Two things that nobody wants from a therapist are (1) judgement, and (2) pity.
 Luckily, I don’t judge my clients, nor do I pity them.
 To me, you are someone who is courageous.
-Someone who has done the best they know how.
+Someone who has done the best they know-how.
 Someone who has tried bravely to overcome your difficulties.
 Someone who is now doing the bravest thing of all: realising that there is a problem, and seeking effective help.

 3. I won’t think you’re crazy

 I generally start from the assumption that people’s problems tend to make deep psychological sense once you really look into them.
-When you first come to therapy, neither you nor me will know what’s driving or underlying your difficulties; but gradually both of us will begin to make sense of things.
+When you first come to therapy, neither you nor I will know what’s driving or underlying your difficulties; but gradually both of us will begin to make sense of things.

 And ‘crazy’ isn’t a helpful psychological term, anyway!
 If a label is not helpful, I won’t see any point in using it.
 I am interested in what’s actually going to help get you to a place where you feel more whole, real and fulfilled.